 “Well hopefully the boss likes me enough to stay on-although, saying that, I’m not sure which one Doc meant”

 “Oh definitely Nicole… she’s the one that runs things here… isn’t that right boss?”
-Rosita said, directing the last part to someone who had come up behind Waverly
+Rosita explained, directing the last part to someone who had come up behind Waverly

 “What’s that?”
 A strong yet effeminate voice replied